DomBom16/zenif/docs/modules/decorators.md

 # Decorators Module

-FluxUtils provides a set of powerful decorators to enhance your Python functions.
+Zenif provides a set of powerful decorators to enhance your Python functions.
 These decorators offer various functionalities such as retry mechanisms, timeout handling, rate limiting, and more.

 ## Available Decorators